Community Building & Strategic Planning

 Since July 2015, Metrolinx has commenced the pre-consultation phase of the Transit Project Assessment Process (TPAP) for network electrification.
 The TPAP is an expedited Environmental Assessment (EA) process involving a pre-consultation phase followed by a regulated 120-day TPAP phase whereby the environmental effects of the project will be analyzed.

 The Lonsdale Group is assisting the Electrification team to develop and execute the TPAP communications and consultation plan.
 As part of the pre-consultation phase of the TPAP, Metrolinx held a first round of public meetings throughout February/March 2016.
 Starting in November, 2016 we will be assisting with community open houses to share information and updates on three of Metrolinx’s projects to build new track and electrification infrastructure.
+The GO Network Electrification TPAP was successfully completed and the Statement of Completion was issued in December 2017.

 The Lonsdale Group was hired as Project Director Electrification in September 2009, working with the Community Advisory Committee (CAC), to define the scope of the Electrification Study and recommend the Terms of Reference for consideration by the Metrolinx Board of Directors.